-Vanguard fighters in the struggle for the liberation of mankind, the Soviet people are reminded by these writings of their own experiences of struggles that are Sunshine on the Sangkan River, past.
+Vanguard fighters in the struggle for the liberation of mankind, the Soviet people are reminded by these writings of their own experiences of struggles that are past.
 In these works, they learn through the intimate force of art about an important part of the profound reality of the life of their great allies-the Chinese people.
 It is in appreciation of this that the Soviet Union has honoured thesa four writers with the award of the Stalin Prize.
 It was no wonder that